arvinsingh911/Blue-Dogs-Final-Project-/README.md

-**How to use the program/interpret the output of the program**
+**How to use the program/interpret the output of the program** Weight/Body_type input/output
+* The program will allow the user to input a specific body weight and body type, and will return to the user a recommend sizing based upon their inputs.
+This would be the sizing that the user will by their clothes as.

+Height input/output
+* The program will allow the user to input their height Based upon a certain calculation it will determine what size lengths are appropriate for the user.  and based upon this information the user would buy a size medium that is tall or a size medium that is small based upon their heights.
+The program will also recommend certain accessories that may look good with your height

 Date input
 * The program will allow the user to input the date and will return the weather for the corresponding date.
 This will allow the user to